Commonly asked questions on the legal issues relating to fixed-term work

-Employee status is therefore significant because 'employers' will be exposed to the majority of employment rights only if the 'working person' can prove they are an employee rather than self-employed.
+Employment status is significant because employers will be liable for the majority of employment rights if those working for them are employees rather than self-employed.

-The definition of 'employee' and 'worker' differs slightly from one area of legislation to another, but generally workers have less rights than employees.
-However if rights apply to a 'worker' they usually also apply to an 'employee'.
-The basic employment rights for employees and workers are listed below (Where is there a complete list comparing employee and worker rights?).
+The definition of 'employee' and 'worker' differs slightly from one area of legislation to another, but generally workers have fewer rights than employees.
+However, if rights apply to a worker they usually also apply to an employee.
+The basic employment rights for employees and workers are listed below.

 The definition of ‘employee’ contained in employment legislation is unhelpful.
-By way of example, section 230(1) of the Employment Rights Act 1996 defines an employee as ‘an individual who has entered into or works under (or, where employment has ceased, worked under) a contract of employment.’
-The issue of employee status therefore has to be established on a case-by-case basis in accordance with the various tests which have evolved over the years – for example, the highly publicised 2016 case involving Uber drivers illustrates how important case law is in this area (see How do employers determine if an individual who already works for them is an employee?).
+For example, the Employment Rights Act 1996 (section 230:1) defines an employee as ‘an individual who has entered into or works under (or, where employment has ceased, worked under) a contract of employment.’
+The issue of employee status therefore has to be established on a case-by-case basis in accordance with the various legal tests which have evolved over the years – the case involving Uber drivers and subsequent case law on this issue illustrate how important court and tribunal judgments are in this area (see below and also QHow do employers determine if an individual who already works for them is an employee?).

 The majority of people in work are employees.
-A female digital marketing manager who has worked exclusively for a company for five years between 9am and 6pm at the company’s offices is likely to be an employee, even if she only works part-time for three days a week.
+For example, a digital marketing manager who has worked exclusively for a company for five years between 9am and 6pm at the company’s offices is likely to be an employee, even if she only works part-time for three days a week.

 - statutory redundancy payment